-- a.
+a.
 Systems may be used in combination.
-In such cases, the provisions applicable to the individual systems remain in force. - b.
+In such cases, the provisions applicable to the individual systems remain in force.

+- b.
 Examples of combinations of systems which can be used are: - 1.
 Arrows shortest route, points second shortest route: on the way to an arrow and TC the shortest route, on the way to a point the second shortest route. - 2.
 Arrows shortest route, points free route: on the way to an arrow and TC the shortest route, on the way to a point a free route.
-Since the route to a point is free, in determining the shortest route from a point to the next arrow it is permitted to turn 'on the point'.
-Regarding the controls at a point: these are viewed as being situated exactly on the point, so participants should never report to the point again on the way to a subsequent arrow. - 3.
+Since the route to a point is free, in determining the shortest route from a point to the next arrow it is permitted to turn 'on the point'. - 3.
 Arrows shortest route with barricades: first construct the shortest route from arrow to arrow, then circumvent the barricade(s) on the arrow in accordance with the provisions of the printed line with barricades system.
 With this, the complete constructed route which must be driven emerges. - c.
 Where applicable, a short explanation can be provided in the road book for clarification.